-Technically speaking, according to Moz, conversion rate optimization is: The systematic process of increasing the number of visitors who take a desired action on your website.
+Technically speaking, according to Moz, conversion rate optimization is: The systematic process of increasing the number of visitors who take the desired action on your website.

 More eloquently put in this Forbes article: It’s the art and science of getting people to act once they arrive at your site.